 Isaiah 7-12: Assyria and Immanuel

-They will not, so God brings chastisement in the person of the king of Assyria, who will shave Israel like a razor (7:20).
-The staff in Assyria’s hands is the rod of God’s anger.
+They will not.
+So God brings chastisement in the person of the king of Assyria, who will shave Israel like a razor (8:20).
+The staff in Assyria’s hands is the rod of God’s anger (10:5).
 “In all this, His anger is not turned away, and His hand is stretched out still” (5:25; 9:12, 17, 21; 10:4).
-Not until Isaiah 12 does God turn from His anger and come to His city, Zion, with deliverance (12:6).
 In the midst of chastisement, Israel is not to trust in alliances or consult wizards for deliverance from Assyria (8:12, 19).
-God has a purifying work in the hearts of His people that He is using the King of Assyria to accomplish, but when God is done with him, He will punish the king of Assyria (10:12).
+God has a purifying work He is using the King of Assyria to accomplish in the hearts of His people, but when God is done with him, He will punish the king of Assyria (10:12).
+And His people will rejoice in His deliverance (ch.
+12:2-3).

 Isaiah 13-23: Ten oracles against the nations